kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

     // The runtime uses this to look up the cached profile content.
     // Must be set when profile_type is OCI. string oci_ref = 3;

+    // base_profile specifies an optional base profile to merge with
+    // the OCI profile via intersection.
+Only meaningful when profile_type
+    // is OCI; runtimes must ignore this field for other profile types.
+    // The runtime merges the OCI profile, the base_profile, and its own
+    // configured baseline, producing an effective profile that permits an
+    // operation only if all inputs permit it.
+    // When unset, the runtime uses its configured default baseline only.
+    SecurityProfileBase base_profile = 4;
+}

+// SecurityProfileBase specifies a base profile for layered OCI profile
+// enforcement.
+Used in SecurityProfile.base_profile when the pod spec
+// includes a baseProfile for the OCI artifact. message SecurityProfileBase {
+    enum BaseType {
+        // DefaultBaseType means the runtime uses its configured default
+        // baseline.
+This is equivalent to not setting base_profile at all.
+        DefaultBaseType = 0;
+        RuntimeDefault = 1;
+        Localhost = 2;
+    }
+    BaseType type = 1;

+    // localhost_ref is the profile path on the node when type is Localhost.
+    // Same semantics as SecurityProfile.localhost_ref.
+    string localhost_ref = 2;
 }
 ```